vm32/QuantumForensix/README.md

 ## Contact

 For support, feature requests, or bug reports, please open an issue on our GitHub repository.
+For security-related issues, please refer to our security policy for responsible disclosure guidelines.

 ---

-QuantumForensix - Unveiling digital evidence with quantum precision.
+QuantumForensix - Unveiling digital evidence with quantum precision across multiple platforms and devices.